SumiSastri/dev-blogs/docs/local-environment/classnotes.md

 ! - logical not - can only be operated on 1
 || - logical or - only one needs to be true

+Single | pipe switches from one program to another - changes stream
+eg:
+who | wc -l pipes the who command (who is the user) to the wc or word count program

 Selection statements - only one block executed if true, or default printed if